dm6718/RITSAR/README.md

 then

 $ cd ./examples

 $ ipython

-from the ipython console, type:
+From the ipython console, type:

 In [1]: %run FFBP_demo